timdams/cyberboswachters_boek/Manuscript/0_het_security_landschap/2_basicsec.md

 Soms zal je digitale stropers horen spreken over "Ik heb dat systeem gepwnd", uitgesproken als *ge-powned*.
 De term "to pwn" is *hacker-slang* voor "to own" om aan te geven dat je in een systeem bent binnen geraakt en nu controle over het systeem hebt.
 Volgens de [urbandictionary.com](https://www.urbandictionary.com/define.php?term=pwnd) is de enige reden dat de *o* een *p* werd het gevolg van een typfout, daar beide letters vlak naast elkaar staan op een toetsenbord.
 :::

-### Je verdediging ontwerpen

-Er zijn tal van boeken en papers geschreven over hoe je je vervolgens moet verdedigen.
-De voorgaande 4 + 1 principes zijn een start, maar nog iets te algemeen.
-Omdat we niet alle design principes kunnen beschrijven bespreken we hier een *gouwe ouwe*: de **Saltzer en Schroeder's design principes** naar twee Amerikaanse computerwetenschappers die in 1975 dit beschreven in een artikel getiteld  *The Protection of Information in Computer Systems*.
-Het artikel wordt ook wel eens het "meest geciteerde, maar minst gelezen artikel in het domein" genoemd.

-De principes houden nog steeds stand en zijn de volgende ([droog overgenomen van Wikipedia](https://en.wikipedia.org/wiki/Saltzer_and_Schroeder%27s_design_principles)...want ook wij hebben het originele artikel niet gelezen):

-* **Economy of mechanism**: Keep the design as simple and small as possible.
-* **Fail-safe defaults**: Base access decisions on permission rather than exclusion.
-* **Complete mediation**: Every access to every object must be checked for authority.
-* **Open design**: The design should not be secret.
-* **Separation of privilege**: Where feasible, a protection mechanism that requires two keys to unlock it is more robust and flexible than one that allows access to the presenter of only a single key.
-* **Least privilege**: Every program and every user of the system should operate using the least set of privileges necessary to complete the job.
-* **Least common mechanism**: Minimize the amount of mechanism common to more than one user and depended on by all users.
-* **Psychological acceptability**: It is essential that the human interface be designed for ease of use, so that users routinely and automatically apply the protection mechanisms correctly.
-* **Work factor**: Compare the cost of circumventing the mechanism with the resources of a potential attacker.
-* **Compromise recording**: It is sometimes suggested that mechanisms that reliably record that a compromise of information has occurred can be used in place of more elaborate mechanisms that completely prevent loss.

 ## Social Engineering

 In het eerste hoofdstuk kwam de term "Social engineering" al enkele keren voor.
 We zagen ook bij de McCumber kubus dat we niet enkel op technologie mogen rekenen wanneer we onze verdediging opzetten, maar dat we ook een heel belangrijke schakel moeten trainen en opvolgen: de mensen.
 Mensen zijn meestal de zwakste schakel in ons securitymodel en dus daarom ook een interessante "aanvalsvector" voor digitale stropers.